What is a REST API server?

 But what if we don’t know the ID of the contact that we want to request information for?

 We can instead ask the API to only return results that have values matching our search terms.
-So rather than giving the contact ID number, we change the URL parameters to specify the value of the fields we want, for example ‘Firstname=Jean&Lastname=Barnet’ which give us all of the contacts who have a first name of Jean and a last name of Barnet:
+So rather than giving the contact ID number, we change the URL parameters to specify the value of the fields we want, for example ‘Firstname=Jean&Lastname=Barnet’ which give us all the contacts who have a first name of Jean and a last name of Barnet:

 If you provided even less information, such as just ‘Firstname’, you will receive all the contacts with the first name of ‘Jean’.

 This shows just how simple it is to use the nCall REST API module.
-Full documentation of all of the URL end points and additional functions are available from the API itself:
+Full documentation of all the URL end points and additional functions are available from the API itself:

 The nCall API Server setup program also installs lots of example scripts written in various scripting languages, and the nCall User Group forum is a great place to ask questions if you need assistance.